loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

 The range of $rho$ is a list of pseudo registers because not all values can be stored in one physical register.

-The scheme also contains the meta instruction: $\""let" r_n = "next"(rho, t)\"$, where $"next"$ has the type $"List"("Reg") -> "Type" -> "List"("Reg")$.
-The pseudo registers chosen depends on which pseudo registers are used in $rho$, and the size of the type $t$.
+The scheme also contains the meta instruction: $\""let" r = "next"(rho, t)\"$, where $"next"$ has the type $"List"("Reg") -> "Type" -> "List"("Reg")$, which allocates the list $r$ of fresh pseudo-registers.
+The pseudo-registers chosen depends on which pseudo registers are used in $rho$, and the size of the type $t$.
 The meta instruction exists only at compile time.

-To ensure correctness and consistency of the compilation scheme, we specify pre- and post-conditions for each compilation function:

 In the compilation scheme, two explicit registers are used: the stack pointer (SP) and the stack save pointer (SSP).
 SP points to a stack on which we can pop and push, and SSP is used to temporarily backup SP.

+To ensure correctness and consistency of the compilation scheme, we specify pre- and post-conditions for each compilation function:

 Before calling $#scheme_pos($v$)^omega$, SP can be used freely.
 After the call, SP points to $v$. $#scheme_pos($v$)^known$ requires